Top 25 Best PC RPGs Ever

 As the title implies, the game takes place before the Empire – some 4,000 years before to be slightly more precise.
 Depending on your choices in the game, you will gradually lean either toward the light or the dark side of the Force.

 The Vampire: The Masquerade PC games are often overlooked for some reason, but these games suck in a good way.
 Bloodlines is set in the rather mature Vampire: The Masquerade world from the original pen and paper RPG.
 It's s a sequel to the lesser-known Vampire The Masquerade: Redemption from 2000, but uses the more modern Source engine from Valve's Half Life 2.

 When starting the game you pick your Vampire clan, and this is only the first of many choices.
 The game's storyline is highly dynamic, and there are several different endings depending on the paths you choose.

 21. Gothic 3 (2006)

-Gothic 3 was loaded with bugs upon release, but was still relatively well received--maybe because of its high ambitions and good intentions.
-Now that it's been patched up a number of times it is a much better game.
-It's a few years old now, but it still looks great.
-Or rather, now it looks great that there's hardware capable of playing it.
-The third part of Gothic takes up where Gothic II left off, but now our Nameless Hero has arrived on a new continent only to be greeted by a bunch of ugly orcs closing in for the kill.
-The rest of the story is open ended--you can side with different factions or none at all, instead roaming the countryside killing and looting whatever comes your way until you get bored.
+The third part of Gothic picks up where Gothic II left off, with our Nameless Hero having arrived on a new continent to be greeted by ugly orcs closing in for the kill.
+The rest of the story is basically yours to create.
+You can side with different factions or none at all, instead roaming the countryside killing and looting whatever comes your way until you get bored.
 In terms of free exploration, Gothic 3 is similar to Oblivion, albeit on a smaller scale.

 22. Neverwinter Nights 2 (2006)